Safety in clinics during the COVID-19 outbreak

 - For patient safety, we have also temporarily withdrawn the Kenalog hay fever injection.
 This is due to concern over the effect of the injection on your immune system.

-- In due course, we may ask to check your temperature on your arrival in our clinic prior to seeing the doctor
+- We will ask to check your temperature on your arrival in our clinic prior to seeing the doctor

 How we can help you during the coronavirus pandemic

 Whilst our day-to-day lives have been disrupted, and seemingly will be for quite some time, we want to reassure you that we will continue to provide access to GPs when and where you need it.

 Our clinics remain open and our video appointments service is also available 7 days a week.
 We can send prescriptions to your local pharmacy or you can have your medication delivered the next working day nationwide for just £8.99 or from £5 for same-day delivery in London.

 Up to 75% of our blood tests can be done via an easy home testing kit, you can find out more here.